jason-woolf/DesmosPlayer/README.md

 ![Sample program](Screenshots/progsample.png)

 ## Examples / Demos
-To quickly give this a try, install the script in your browser and then visit these graphs.
+To quickly give this a try, install desmosPlayer in your browser and then visit these graphs.
 Each one has a program.
 Click the circular icon next to it, and then click the "Start" button that appears next to the "Save" button.

 Graph Link | What It Is
 --- | ---
 <a target="_blank" href="https://www.desmos.com/calculator/rnzfxhdzqu">MathyJaphy</a> | Animation of my YouTube channel logo, used in <a target="_blank" href="https://youtu.be/sV1NbgNodD0">this video</a>.
 <a target="_blank" href="https://www.desmos.com/calculator/hslbl39gnw">Binary Counter</a> | A demonstration of how one might use labels and goto instructions.

-And <a target="_blank" href="https://youtu.be/xwhbT9Do1RQ">here is a video</a> that I created using desmosPlayer.
+<a target="_blank" href="">Ptolemy's Theorem</a> | The graph used to make <a target="_blank" href="">this video</a>.

 ## Disclaimers

+Tested only on Chrome and Safari.
+May have issues on other browsers.

 Due to the risk of running malicious code in an unknown graph, you should always inspect the code before running it by clicking the program icon.